Windermere Circuit drive

 Leave Esthwaite Water car park and turn left.
 Very shortly take the left turn to Sawrey.
 The narrow road follows the wooded shores of Esthwaite Water before climbing a short distance to the village of Near Sawrey.
 Soon meet a T junction in the village where you turn right and Hill Top car park is immediately on the right.

 Distance: 21.9 miles

 Coordinates: N 54.35247, W 2.97133

 From Hill Top car park, turn left on the B5285 towards Hawkshead.
-The road soon follows the picturesque eastern shore of Esthwaite Water.
-Just past the lake the road bends to the left and the village of Hawkshead is ahead.
-Take the right turn to Hawkshead village, still the B5285.
-The first left turn brings you to the village car park.
+The road soon follows the picturesque eastern shore of Esthwaite Water with good views between the trees, across the water towards the hills beyond.
+Just beyond the lake, the road bends to the left and the village of Hawkshead is ahead.
+Take the right turn to Hawkshead village, still the B5285, then very soon the first left turn brings you to the village car park on the left.

 Distance: 24.1 miles

 Hawkshead is one of the most charming villages in the Lake District and worth a stop to explore its historic centre.
 The village dates back to medieval times, originally a prosperous wool market run by the monks of Furness Abbey which was near Barrow-in-Furness.
 There are a number of historic buildings around the village, including Hawkshead Grammar School which was founded here in 1585 and educated a number of notable pupils, including the famous local poet William Wordsworth who was sent here in 1778, aged 8, after his mother died.
 The school eventually closed in 1909 and the building is now a museum dedicated to its interesting history.